 Loss of 4000 crores if IPL 2020 doesn’t happen

 Dhumal’s statement has brought relief to most of the board employees.
 However, Dhumal said that if the IPL did not happen this year, the board would be forced to make some changes.
-It is believed that in the event of not having IPL, BCCI may have to bear a loss of about 4000 crores.
+It is believed that in the event of not having IPL, BCCI may have to bear

 Significantly, no information has been received from the board about the IPL, which has been postponed indefinitely.
 However, there are speculations that if this T20 World Cup is not held, then the IPL can be held in October-November instead.